Femoral Fracture

 What is the femur bone?

 Femur fractures vary greatly, depending on the force that causes the break.
-The pieces of bone may line up correctly (stable fracture) or be out of alignment (displaced fracture).
-The skin around the fracture may be intact (closed fracture) or the bone may puncture the skin (open fracture).
+The pieces of bone can align correctly (stable fracture) or become misaligned (displaced fracture).
+Additionally, the skin near the fracture can remain intact (closed fracture) or the bone can penetrate the skin (open fracture).

 Doctors describe fractures to each other using classification systems.
-Femur fractures are classified depending on:
+The classification system includees:

-Transverse fracture: The break is a straight horizontal line going across the femoral shaft.
+Transverse fracture: The break forms a straight horizontal line across the femoral shaft.

 Oblique fracture: This type of fracture has an angled line across the shaft.